The strong coupling constant: State of the art and the decade ahead: Summary

-\paragraph{\texorpdfstring{$\QQbar$}{QQbar} bound states:} The $\alphasmZ$ value derived from quarkonium decays and masses has today a $\pm 3.1\%$ uncertainty from the pre-averaging of six different determinations at NNLO or N$^3$LO accuracy.
-Improved determinations can be obtained by performing combined fits of $\alphas$ and charm or bottom quark masses, adding one extra degree of pQCD accuracy to the NNLO predictions, and/or adding more $\ccbar$, $\bbbar$ bound-states data.
+\paragraph*{\texorpdfstring{$\QQbar$}{QQbar} bound states:} The $\alphasmZ$ value derived from quarkonium decays and masses has today a $\pm 3.1\%$ uncertainty from the pre-averaging of six different determinations at NNLO or N$^3$LO accuracy.
+Improved determinations can be obtained by performing combined fits of $\alphas$ and charm and/or bottom quark masses, adding one extra degree of pQCD accuracy to the NNLO predictions, and/or adding more $\ccbar$, $\bbbar$ bound-states data.

-\paragraph{Global PDF analyses:} The current $\alphasmZ$ value of the parton densities category has a $\pm 1.7\%$ uncertainty as derived from the pre-averaging of six different determinations (two analyses of structure functions, and four from global PDF fits).
+\paragraph*{Structure functions and global PDF analyses:} The current $\alphasmZ$ value of the parton densities category has a $\pm 1.7\%$ uncertainty as derived from the pre-averaging of six different determinations (two analyses of structure functions, and four from global PDF fits).
 With complete N$^3$LO predictions for DIS, the residual theoretical uncertainty due to the scale variation and the truncation of the perturbative series will be limited to $\approx$1\% in the range of parton kinematics relevant for the current world DIS data and the EIC.
-Adding new observables, such as \eg\ deuteron and spin-dependent structure functions, will also provide new useful constraints.
-One may hope for progress from analyses at future e-p colliders such as the EIC, LHeC, or FCC-eh.
-Ultimately, an experimental precision of $\delta\alphasmZ \sim 0.2\%$ is projected at the LHeC/FCC-eh.\\
+In general, progress is expected from analyses at future e-p colliders such as the EIC, LHeC, or FCC-eh.
+Adding new observables, such as \eg\ deuteron and spin-dependent structure functions, which can be both measured at the EIC, will provide new useful constraints.
+Ultimately, an experimental precision of $\delta\alphasmZ \sim 0.2\%$ is projected at the LHeC/FCC-eh.

 For PDF\,+\,$\alphas$ extractions, future N$^3$LO fits (or, in the shorter term, an improved quantification of the impact of missing higher-order corrections) are required to reach $\approx$1\% precision on $\alphasmZ$.
 Achieving such a higher degree of pQCD accuracy will likely reduce the present broad span of $\alphasmZ$ central values among global PDF fits.
 In addition, the availability of LHC experimental data with more complete information on correlations would improve the global analyses.